 Myth 5: “It’s boring.”

-Truth: Any skilled trades worker can dispel this myth in a few seconds, and you probably have your own stories to share.
+Truth: Any skilled craftsperson can dispel this myth in a few seconds, and you probably have your own stories to share.
 Maybe the easiest way to show how exciting these jobs can be is to point out the many environments you can work in: residential homes, skyscrapers, government projects, factories…the options seem endless.
 If there’s one job that’s the opposite of working in a cubicle all day, it’s going to be in the skilled trades.

 The myths that surround skilled trades are easily debunked, especially when you can share your own personal career journey.
 After all, you’re still working in this industry for a reason; don’t keep it a secret!
-When you’re dealing with prospective or current workers, the best defense against these myths is the truth.
+When you’re dealing with prospective or current craftspeople, the best defense against these myths is the truth.